feedhenry-templates/blank-xamarin/README.md

 ## Build instructions
 ### Android
  * Open the project in Xamarin Studio
- * Edit [fhconfig.properties](blank-xamarin-android/Assets/fhconfig.properties) to include the relevant information from RHMAP.
+ * Edit `blank-xamarin-android/Assets/fhconfig.properties` to include the relevant information from RHMAP.
  * Attach running Android Device with API 16+ running
  * Right click on "blank-xamarin-android" and select "Run Item"

 #### Initialization

-The FeedHenry SDK is initialized here in : [MainActivity.cs](blank-xamarin-android/MainActivity.cs#L18).
+The FeedHenry SDK is initialized in `blank-xamarin-android/MainActivity.cs`.